microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 path that goes from ecosystem down to the type of environmental material that describes the sample.

-## Omics Data
+## Data Types

-A suite of omics processing data can be generated from available biosamples, and the value of associating these data through a common sample source enables researchers to probe function.
-The NMDC data schema offers an approach to link omics processing runs to their source biosample (for example, multiple organic matter characterizations can be generated from a single sample through extraction with various solvents, eg, chloroform, methanol, and water fractionation).
-Below outlines the various omics data currently available through the portal.
+A suite of data can be generated from available biosamples, and the value of associating these data through a common sample source enables researchers to probe function.
+The NMDC data schema offers an approach to link data to their source biosample (for example, multiple organic matter characterizations can be generated from a single sample through extraction with various solvents, eg, chloroform, methanol, and water fractionation).
+Below outlines the various data types currently available through the portal.

 ### *Metagenomes.*